gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

     <EventDetail>

       <!--
-      We model Proxy events as either Recieve or Send events depending on the method.
+      We model Proxy events as either Receive or Send events depending on the method.

-      We make use of the Receive/Send subelements Source/Destination to map the Client/Destination Proxy values and the Payload sub-element to map the URL and other details of the activity.
+      We make use of the Receive/Send sub-elements Source/Destination to map the Client/Destination Proxy values and the Payload sub-element to map the URL and other details of the activity.
 If we have a query, we model it as a Criteria